We love the HomePod’s speaker quality and features, but you’ll have an easier time building a smart home with Google’s ecosystem.

 The Google Nest Mini will look great in any smart home.
 The buttons are hidden under the speaker mesh, and you can choose from four color options.
-Coming in under $50, this little speaker is half the price of the HomePod Mini.
-It’s also regularly on sale, so you can get one for every major room without breaking the bank.
+Coming in just under $50, this little speaker is half the price of the HomePod Mini.
+It’s also regularly on sale, so you can get one for every room without breaking the bank.

 The Nest Mini is compatible with all the major music streaming services, though we liked the audio quality on the HomePod Mini better.